Anna Marie Cseh: Early life

 Anna Marie Cseh was born in Budapest, Hungary.
 Her father is an engineer.
 At the age of 14 she enrolled in a modelling course, quickly gaining attention in the Budapest fashion scene.
 In 1995 she won the prominent international Ford Models Supermodel of the World modeling contest in Las Vegas.
 Subsequently, she started to work with Ford Modeling Agency in New York City, later transferring to Elite Model Management and Karin Models in Paris.

 For most of her modeling career, Anna Marie divided her time between New York and Paris.
 She later studied International Relations at Corvinus University of Budapest and received a diploma of French literature at Cergy-Pontoise University in Paris.

 In 2005, she married Woyzeck actor Lajos Kovács.
 She currently lives in Shoreditch, London with her husband Edson and their daughter Lara.

 Modeling career

-Having modeled from the age of 17, Anna Marie Cseh appeared on the catwalks of Valentino, Yves Saint Laurent, Christian Lacroix, Fendi, Chanel, Gucci, Dolce & Gabbana, Giorgio Armani, Giafranco Ferré, Christian Dior, Elie Saab, Pierre Balmain, Salvatore Ferragamo and Matthew Williamson.
+Having modeled from the age of 17, Anna Marie Cseh appeared on the catwalks of Valentino, Yves Saint Laurent, Christian Lacroix, Fendi, Chanel, Gucci, Dolce & Gabbana, Giorgio Armani, Gianfranco Ferré, Christian Dior, Elie Saab, Pierre Balmain, Salvatore Ferragamo and Matthew Williamson.